Route Testing

 Troubleshooting

-WebSocket Connection Failed: Check network connectivity and firewall settings Events Not Received: Verify the route pattern matches the recipient address Signature Verification Failed: Ensure webhook secret is displayed when connection starts Route Not Found: Check route ID with ahasend routes list
+WebSocket Connection Failed: Check network connectivity and firewall settings Events Not Received: Verify the route pattern matches the recipient address Signature Verification Failed: The command automatically generates a webhook secret using the standard-webhooks specification Route Not Found: Check route ID with ahasend routes list

 Next Steps